cloudmesh/technologies/chapters/tech/cuda.md

 -	Medical imaging
 -	Geo-intelligence etc [@fa18-523-84-CUDA-Lec].

-"CUDA has its own proprietary low-level and high-Level application programming Interface (API) but also shares selected computing interfaces with Open Computing Language (OpenCL) or Direct Compute from Microsoft" [@fa18-523-84-CUDA-WEB].
+CUDA shares some of its computing interface with Open Computing Language (OpenCL) even though it has its own application programming Interface (API) [@fa18-523-84-CUDA-WEB].

-“The CUDA Architecture included a unified shader pipeline, allowing each and every arithmetic logic unit (ALU) on the chip to be marshaled by a program intending to perform general-purpose computations”.
-CUDA supports most Windows, Linux, and Mac OS compilers.Hadoop platform using Nvidia CUDA architecture was used as a solution to handle fastest growing data in form of platforms or infrastructures for processing/computation [@fa18-523-84-CUDA-Singh2014].
+> "The CUDA Architecture included a unified shader pipeline, allowing each and every arithmetic logic unit (ALU) on the chip to be marshaled by a program intending to perform general-purpose computations [@fa18-523-84-CUDA-Singh2014].

+CUDA supports most Windows,Linux, and Mac OS compilers.Hadoop platform using Nvidia CUDA architecture was used as a solution to handle fastest growing data in form of platforms or infrastructures for processing/computation [@fa18-523-84-CUDA-Singh2014].
-"CUDA is used for accelerated rendering of 3D graphics, accelerated interconversion of video file formats, encryption, decryption and compression of files.
-It is also usedd for distributed calculations,face recognition and distributed computing"
-[@fa18-523-84-CUDA-wiki].

 The CUDA processing flow has four main steps: